Loyalty program.

 Validate outputs with business value.
 Apply tactics and metrics where needed: measure feature or app onboarding, engagement, conversion, retention; also operations and service efficiency, using our best-in-class experimentation resources, user feedback and tracking data.
 Share learnings and identify new scenarios and opportunities.

-The strongest premium experiences feel continuous across channels: discovery, recommendation, conversation, basket, checkout, and post-purchase service.
+The strongest premium benefits feel continuous across channels: concierge, exclusives, personal stylists, offline events, post-purchase service.

-Customer-facing elegance depends on internal clarity.
-Better tooling can reduce friction for teams and improve the consistency of what customers receive.
+Top-notch experience and personalisation depends on internal operations.
+Better tools can reduce friction for teams and improve the coherence of what customers expect and receive.

 Acted as a Practice Ambassador for the Lisbon office.
 I helped the team make design work more visible, supported mapping the stages and players of our process, encourage tailored strategies for collaboration between teams.

-The project should end by showing what changed: customer behavior, team confidence, delivery speed, engagement, conversion, or the quality of decisions after launch.
+Projects should end by sharing to stakeholders what changed: user behavior, confidence, clarity, engagement, conversion, quality, right after launch.